Harold E. Wilson

 Chief Warrant Officer Harold Edward Wilson (December 5, 1921 – March 29, 1998) was a United States Marine who earned the United States' military highest award, the Medal of Honor, for heroism as a platoon sergeant of a rifle platoon in Korea on the night of April 23–24, 1951 during the Battle of Hwacheon.
 He received the award from President Harry S. Truman during ceremonies at the White House on April 11, 1952.

 Wounded four times during the night-long battle, he refused medical treatment to rally his men against overwhelming enemy forces.
 With both arms virtually disabled, he continued to pass ammunition to the hard-pressed Marines and moved from foxhole to foxhole aiding and encouraging his men.
-When the assault was finally broken, he personally accounted for each of his men before walking a half mile unassisted to an aid station.
+When the assault was finally broken, he accounted for each of his men before walking a half mile unassisted to an aid station.